enso-org/enso/doc/design/syntax/syntax.md

 ### Syntax sugar

-Enso provides a syntactic sugar for easy definition of algebraic data types and related methods.
+Enso provides syntactic sugar for easy definition of algebraic data types and related methods.
 You are always required to provide explicit name for all the constructors and all its fields.